simeononsecurity/simeononsecurity.ch/content/other/creating-profitable-low-powered-crypto-miners/index.en.md

 - [TRIGKEY Mini Computer](https://amzn.to/3XkbXkS)

 ## OS Installation:
 We won't go into the technical details of how to install an operating system here.
-However here is some great resources to get you started
+However here are some great resources to get you started.
 ### Raspbian:
 - [Getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html)
 - [The New Method to Setup Raspberry Pi](https://www.youtube.com/watch?v=jRKgEXiMtns)